veverkap/mydia/docs/deployment/DEPLOYMENT.md

 1. Pull the new image
 2. Stop the current container
 3. Start a new container with the new image
+4. Automatic database backup is created (if migrations are pending)

-Migrations will run automatically on startup.
+5. Migrations run automatically on startup

 ### With Docker Compose